 Here is a recipe for a quick and simple hot meal from canned wild salmon that even the pickiest eater may enjoy.
 The tiny amount of gluten-free coconut flour added will give it that “breaded” feel that is so delicious.
 Serve it with sliced avocado or guacamole dip, or cold the next day.

-two 6 ounce cans of wild salmon (BPA-free can if possible)
+- two 6 ounce cans of wild salmon (BPA-free can if possible) (where to buy wild salmon)

 - Open and drain the cans of salmon